 The program is open to students throughout the University regardless of major.
 The minor in Intelligence Studies has a core component of business, economics, philosophy, and political science courses.
-Students are also required to take elective courses from a menu of business, economics, geography, history, philosophy, and political science courses.
-The minor offers a multidisciplinary approach to intelligence studies.
-All courses in the minor will reinforce the basic skills of reading for comprehension, logical and analytical reasoning, research, writing, and oral presentation, and critical thinking.
-The Center for Academic Excellence in Intelligence Studies also facilitates internship opportunities in the Intelligence Community and study abroad experiences for students pursuing the minor in intelligence studies.
-By taking a menu of courses from different disciplines students develop an understanding of business, cultural, economic, historical, geographical, and political concepts that are significant in intelligence studies.
+Students also take elective courses from a menu of business, economics, geography, history, philosophy, and political science courses.
+The minor offers a multidisciplinary approach to Intelligence Studies.
+All courses in the minor reinforce the basic skills of reading for comprehension, logical and analytical reasoning, research, writing, and oral presentation, and critical thinking.

+Students pursuing the minor in Intelligence Studies are encouraged to participate in internship opportunities and study abroad experiences.
+By taking a menu of courses from different disciplines students develop an understanding of business, cultural, economic, historical, geographical, and political concepts that are significant in Intelligence Studies.

+Required Courses: 12 - Semester Hours

-Required Courses 12 semester hours ECON 2010 Macroeconomics or POLI 2010 American National Government PHIL 2500 Logic and Critical Thinking POLI 2700 Introduction to Intelligence Studies BISI 3500 Data Mining 3 3 3 3
+ECON 2010 Macroeconomics or POLI 2010 3

+American National Government

+PHIL 2500 Logic and Critical Thinking 3

+POLI 2700 Introduction to Intelligence Studies 3

+BISI 3500 Data Mining 3